Reloaded-Project/Reloaded-III/docs/Mods/Essentials/Virtual-FileSystem/Programmer-Usage.md

     And not by individual 'File Emulators' using the framework. i.e. The end user of the framework should not be calling this API.

+## IVfsSettingsService API

+!!! info "Using basic C# types for easier understanding.
+Actual types may vary."

 ### VFS Settings

 - `GetVfsSetting(VfsSettings setting)`: Gets the current value of a VFS setting.